 Paul stared at her.
-"You're thinking of her, now?
+"You're thinking of her now?"
+After all the punishing of her, now?
 After all the punishment you took?"
 "I think she took her share," Joyce said quietly.
 "And I don't think she's learned how to take punishment, yet."